 EdD Program Hallmarks

-- Preparation to serve as school district leaders
+• Preparation to serve as school district, and state leaders

-- The culminating doctoral applied research study focuses on examining and addressing a problem of practice at the district level.
+• The culminating doctoral applied research study focuses on examining and addressing a problem of practice in Pre K-12 education.

 Curriculum